 What I offer as a birth doula

 When I am booked to support a client we will arrange a few times to meet up.
 During these antenatal sessions we will discuss all of your hopes and fears about labour and birth and/or discuss past experiences and any relevant medical or personal issues.
-My birth doula package includes 2 or 3 antenatal visits, 2 postnatal visits and being "on call" from 2 weeks before your estimated due date [more about the “due date” later…] until you go into labour, whenever that will be, at 38 weeks, 40 weeks or occasionally at 42 weeks plus 4 or 5 days!
+My birth doula package includes 2 or 3 antenatal visits, 2 postnatal visits and being "on call" from 2 weeks before your estimated due date [more about the “due date” later…] until you go into labour, whenever that will be, at 38 weeks, 40 weeks or occasionally past 42 weeks

 The antenatal visits are for you and your partner/birth partner so we can all get to know one another and I can work out how best to support you both through your labour and birth.
 We will discuss your birth preferences including place of birth, use of a birth pool, hypnobirthing techniques, breathing for labour and birth, active birth, medication and general hospital practices.
 We can discuss and practice positions and movements for an active birth, although birth is instinctual I think it’s useful to have some ideas that you are familiar with, breathing and visualisations and I can show your partner some basic shiatsu techniques to use during your labour to help keep you in a calm, relaxed state so your labour can flow smoothly.
 We can have more antenatal sessions and less postnatal if you prefer, some clients who are not 1st time parents prefer this arrangement; it depends on what works for you.
 I also offer an extra meeting for first time parents to discuss breastfeeding and looking after/coping with a new born baby as sometimes the focus is so much on the labour and birth that people don't think so much about looking after the baby and becoming parents!